mlnchk/unrot/src/data/problems/two-jugs.solution.md

-## Water Jug Riddle from Die Hard 3: Step by Step Solution Based on Common Sense Reasoning

 You don't have the jugs with you. **Imagine** what happens if you fill a jug and pour the water into the other jug.

 ### Stage 1: Visualizing Results of Moves